-It is the ruins of one of the oldest residential international universities which thrived from around 5th or 6th century CE till the 13th century.
+It is the ruins of one of the oldest residential international universities which thrived from around the 5th or 6th century CE till the 13th century.

 The state museum of Bihar is an important place not to be left out of the itinerary of anybody visiting the State Capital.
-Located at the heart of the city it boasts of the innumerable heritage collections found in the region replete inglorious historical settings
+Located at the heart of the city it boasts of the innumerable heritage collections found in the region replete with inglorious historical settings

 The seven caves (Satgarva) were created in Mauryan emperor Ashoka’s time for the Ajeevikas (Buddhist monks).